connectwithsreejithns/Food-cart/README.md

-# Food-cart
+# Food-cart-Backend(MERN App)
-Online MERN food cart using JWT authentications.
+Online food cart using Express,Node with JWT authentications and MongoDB.